SECRETS OF THE BIG SHOW IN THE BIG APPLE

 The public transportation system makes access to the New York show’s Javits Center as easy and inexpensive as getting to any other place in Manhattan.
 And New Yorkers are thoroughly accustomed to its excellent subway and bus systems.

-In contrast, LA’s public transportation system is a long way off from New York’s standard, and Angelenos are still not used to using it.
-“Los Angeles drivers know less about riding public transportation than they know about driving in the rain,” said one enthusiast transplant from the east coast commenting about how terrible Angelenos are driving in the rain.
+In contrast, LA’s public transportation system is a ways off from New York’s standard, and regardless, Angelenos are still not used to using it.
+“Los Angeles drivers know less about riding public transportation than they know about driving in the rain,” said one journalist transplant from the east coast commenting about how terrible Angelenos are at driving in the rain.

 The Angeleno aversion against taking public transportation means most people attending the LA Auto Show end up paying as much as $42 for parking in the show’s Los Angeles Convention Center.